Runaque/modern-4-layer-infrastructure-model/README.md

 ---

-*© 2026 Dennis.
-Published for open academic and professional use.
+*© 2026 Dennis D. Published for open academic and professional use.
 If you build on or reference this model, citation is appreciated.*